Often yanked out as a weed, purslane is decidedly edible.

 Many beneficial insects, both pollinators and predators, are attracted to cilantro’s umbels-shaped flowers (think umbrella).
 The USDA Extension reports that California growers have discovered that planting cilantro, along with Alyssum plants, in their lettuce crops attracts predatory hoverflies, whose larvae can eat 150 aphids a day!

 Something weird about cilantro - not everyone tastes it the same way.
 To some people, cilantro is the perfect addition to guacamole, Indian dal, and salsa.
 To others, cilantro tastes soapy or rotten.
 Weird, right?
-Taste studies using twins found that identical twins agreed on the flavor of cilantro 80% of the time, while fraternal twins only agreed 50%.
+Taste studies have found that identical twins agreed on the flavor of cilantro 80% of the time, while fraternal twins only agreed 50%.

 Your lovely citrus trees have gone from blossom, to green fruit, to nearly done when - oh, no! - a significant number of fruits crack and split open just before they are ripe enough to eat.